 Biosensors

-The last type of wearable devices used for monitoring health that we consider today is biosensors.
+Our list of wearable types in medical healthcare would be incomplete without biosensors on it.
 Usually, they come in the form of self-adhesive patches that leverage sensor development and AI-based analytics to collect vital health data without restricting any movement.

 Biosensors provide both patients and clinicians with a convenient way to measure variables like cardiac output, respiratory rates, weight, or even fluid volume.
 Thus, increasing the chances of preventing heart failure.
 Adoption of this non-invasive and continuous monitoring method paves the way for improved patient outcomes and better quality of care.